miklevin/MikeLev.in/_posts/2024-09-15-nix-fasthtml-flake.md

 ---
-title: Cross-Platform Nix Flake For Jupyter & FastHTML
+title: Cross-Platform Nix Flake for Jupyter & FastHTML
 permalink: /nix-fasthtml-flake/
 description: Learn how I methodically crafted a cross-platform Nix flake that integrates JupyterLab, CUDA support, Ollama for local LLMs, and a FastHTML server, leveraging virtual environments for maximum flexibility.
 layout: post
 ---

-Creating a seamless development environment that works effortlessly across both macOS and Linux, supports CUDA acceleration, and accommodates specialized tools like JupyterLab and FastHTML can be challenging.
-I embarked on this journey by starting with a minimal `flake.nix` and progressively adding features to overcome each obstacle.
-The key was integrating a virtual environment, which not only allowed me to pip install packages not available in the Nix repository but also provided flexibility for future data science needs.
-Here's how I built up the `flake.nix` step by step to achieve a robust and adaptable setup.
+Creating a seamless development environment that operates effortlessly across macOS, Linux, and even Windows with WSL can be challenging.
+Incorporating CUDA acceleration and specialized tools like JupyterLab and FastHTML adds further complexity.
+To tackle these challenges, I embarked on a journey to build a versatile `flake.nix` configuration.
+Starting with a minimal setup, I progressively added features to overcome each obstacle.
+A pivotal aspect of this approach was integrating a virtual environment, which not only allowed for the installation of packages not available in the Nix repository but also provided the flexibility needed for future data science endeavors.
+Below is a step-by-step account of how I developed the `flake.nix` to create a robust and adaptable setup.

 ### Version 1: Minimal Python Environment

-I began with the most basic setup to ensure that Nix was correctly configured.
-This minimal `flake.nix` includes only the Python interpreter.
+I began with the most basic setup to ensure that Nix was correctly configured and functioning on both Linux and macOS systems.
+This minimal `flake.nix` includes only the Python interpreter, establishing a solid foundation for further enhancements.

 ```nix
 # flake.nix - Version 1: Minimal Python Environment